riccardo-df/aggTrees/README.md

 # Aggregation Trees
-R package to implement aggregation trees, a nonparametric data-driven approach to discovering heterogeneous subgroups in a selection-on-observables framework.
+R package to implement aggregation trees, a nonparametric approach to discovering heterogeneous subgroups in a selection-on-observables framework.
 Additionally, the package provides useful functions to work with `rpart` objects.

 The approach consists of three steps: